mricon/lce-talk/talk.rst

     value your time and sanity, you'll stick to the locations prescribed by the FHS.

-    The worst approach is to symlink from the FHS location into another toplevel location, such as from ``/var/lib/mysql`` into ``/srv/databases/mysql``.
-Symlinks require their own policy under SELinux, so chances are it won't work both because ``/srv/databases/mysql`` is not known to SELinux, and because ``mysqld_t`` doesn't allow accessing symlinks.
+    The worst approach is to symlink from the FHS path into another toplevel location, such as from ``/var/lib/mysql`` into ``/srv/databases/mysql``.
+Symlinks require their own policy under SELinux, so chances are it won't work both because ``/srv/databases/mysql`` is not known to SELinux and gets some default label instead, and because ``mysqld_t`` doesn't allow accessing symlinks.

     If you must store something on a larger partition, I suggest just deep-mounting it where SELinux would expect it.

   Or, you can assign path equivalence
-    If deep-mounting is not an acceptable solution to you for various reasons, you can tell SELinux that a path is equivalent to another path for which a policy exists.
+    If deep-mounting is not an acceptable solution to you for various reasons, you can tell SELinux that one path is equivalent to another path for which a policy exists.
 For example, if you want all your websites in ``/srv/sites`` instead of ``/var/www``, you can issue the following command to tell SELinux that ``/srv/sites`` should